Data-Driven Prediction and Control of Hammerstein-Wiener Systems with Implicit Gaussian Processes: Implicit Gaussian Process Data-Driven Prediction

 \subsection{Hyperparameter Tuning}

-There are multiple hyperparameters in the posterior distribution \eqref{eq:distpost} that require tuning, including kernel parameters $\theta_u$, $\theta_y$, the noise level $\sigma^2$, and linear model parameters $\Gamma_1$, $\Gamma_2$, i.e., $\Theta=\left\{\theta_u,\theta_y,\sigma^2,\Gamma_1,\Gamma_2\right\}$.
-It is possible to directly solve \eqref{eq:mml} for the hyperparameters.
+There are multiple hyperparameters in the posterior distribution \eqref{eq:distpostm} that require tuning, including kernel parameters $\theta_u$, $\theta_y$, the noise level $\sigma^2$, and linear model parameters $\Gamma_1$, $\Gamma_2$, i.e., $\Theta=\left\{\theta_u,\theta_y,\sigma^2,\Gamma_1,\Gamma_2\right\}$.
+It is possible to directly solve \eqref{eq:mmlm} for the hyperparameters.

 However, the hyperparameters in this problem are high-dimensional, especially since $\left[\Gamma_1\ \Gamma_2\right]\in\mathbb{R}^{n_yL'\times (n_uL+n_yL_0)}$, which is known to induce overfitting \cite{10.7551/mitpress/3206.001.0001}.
 This problem can be alleviated by selecting a suitable prior distribution for the hyperparameter, known as the hyperprior \cite{Khosravi_2020}.
-Note that $\Gamma_1$, $\Gamma_2$ correspond to the multi-step-ahead ARX parameters of $G(q)$.
-The problem of designing priors for linear model parameters has been widely studied in system identification literature (see \cite{pillonetto2022regularized} and references therein).
-If the state-space parameters are known, we have from \cite[Equation 14]{Iannelli_2021}
+Note that $\Gamma_1$, $\Gamma_2$ correspond to the coefficients of the linear multi-step-ahead predictor for $G(q)$.
+The problem of designing priors for linear model parameters has been widely studied in the system identification literature.
+Most prominently, a class of stable spline kernels has been developed; see \cite{pillonetto2022regularized} and references therein.